MikeCheel/HlpAI/ai-todos.md

 This file tracks tasks and progress for the AI assistant working on the HlpAI project.

+## Project Database Information

+**CONFIG.DB LOCATION:**
+- The config.db database file is located in the user's home directory: `%USERPROFILE%\.hlpai\config.db`
+- This database contains two main tables:
+  - `configuration`: Stores global application configuration (AI provider, model, operation mode, etc.)
+  - `directory_configurations`: Stores per-directory specific configurations
+- The database is automatically created by SqliteConfigurationService on first run
+- Database schema is initialized in the InitializeDatabase method with proper indexes and constraints

+**VECTOR.DB FILES:**
+- Vector information is stored in `vectors.db` files located in the root of document directories
+- All `vectors.db` files are excluded from system scanning and processing
+- These files contain vector embeddings for AI analysis and should not be modified manually
+- Vector databases are managed automatically by the VectorStore services

+**SYSTEM TOOLS AVAILABILITY:**
+- SQLite3 command line tool is NOT AVAILABLE on this Windows system
+- The sqlite3.exe is not installed or not in PATH environment
+- Alternative methods for database inspection: PowerShell hex dumps or .NET SQLite libraries
+- Cannot directly query SQLite databases from command line - use application code instead

+**TOOL INSTALLATION WORKFLOW:**
+- When encountering missing tools needed for development tasks, ASK USER for permission to install
+- This speeds up development by proactively addressing tool dependencies
+- User prefers to approve tool installations rather than work around missing tools
+- Examples: sqlite3 via npm, other command-line utilities, development tools

 ## Critical Code Quality Requirements

 **MANDATORY VERIFICATION BEFORE ANY WORK:**